-Similarly to the parity property above, a solution is to encode in the join point the presence/absence of (at least) one pending call in the execution stack for every method in the program (e.g., using a bit vector).
+Similarly to the parity property above, another solution is to encode in the join point the presence/absence of (at least) one pending call in the execution stack for every method in the program (e.g., using a bit vector).
 The conflict analysis w.r.t. a program could approximate this information using static analysis.
-For example, when ${\tt cflow}(C)$ is involved, we can safely assume that there is at least one call to C in the stack for every join point in the set of reachable methods from C.
+For example, when cflow(C) is involved, we can safely assume that there is at least one call to C in the stack for every join point in the set of reachable methods from C.

 Analysis of strong independence cannot make assumption about the call graph of the application.
-So, we must assume that every method has pending calls in the stack, and when $\mathtt{cflow}(C_1)$ && $C_2$ is involved, the analysis can only consider $C_2$ .
-However, there are special cases of crosscuts involving $\mathtt{cflow}$ (such as $\mathtt{cflow}(C_1)$ && $C_2$ and $\mathtt{cflow}(C_1)$ && $C_3$ ) which can be shown strongly independent.
+So, we must assume that every method has pending calls in the stack, and when $cflow(C_1)$ && $C_2$ is involved, the analysis can only consider $C_2$ .
+However, there are special cases of crosscuts involving cflow such as $cflow(C_1)$ && $C_2$ and $!cflow(C_1)$ && $C_3$ which can be shown strongly independent.